tamaragevorgyan/gettyimages-api/documentation/endpoints/customer/CreateCustomer.md

 ###Workflow Example
 1. Call CreateApplicationSession with system credentials to create an authentication token.
-2. Call CreateCustomer via HTTPS and the System authentication token to create a new Customer with provided values.
+2. Call CreateCustomer via HTTPS and using the System authentication token to create a new Customer with provided values.